ShingenPizza/Personal_Development/readme.md

 Simply disabling this mod in Factorio's main menu will not remove your gained bonuses.
 If you want to get rid of them, you will have to:

-1. disable the mod in mod settings,
+1. check the "Disable Personal Development" in PD mod settings ("Map" tab),
 2. use the /PD_reset command,
-3. save the game,
+3. save the game, exit to main menu,
-4. remove the mod from Factorio,
+4. disable the mod in Factorio's mod manager, or delete it.

-5. start it again with the mod completely disabled,
-\* this may still not work for people currently editor mode etc., or
+(this may still not work for people currently in the editor/god mode etc.)

+or

-1. remove the mod from Factorio,
+1. disable the mod in Factorio's mod manager, or delete it,
-2. play around with console commands or let/make all characters die.
+2. back in the save file play around with console commands resetting everyone's bonuses, or let/make all characters die.

+##### KNOWN ISSUES:

+1. Creating a character with `/c game.player.create_character()` while in the god mode will not apply any bonuses to the new character.
+As a workaround you need to perform an action that will update each bonus first (or die and respawn).
+I couldn't find the event (if there's any) that fires when that happens - if anyone knows it, please let me know.

+##### FOOTNOTE:
 This is the first time I'm playing around with scripts running during gameplay, and while I tried to find various combinations of cases that could break, I'm quite sure this is not perfect, so sorry in advance for all the possible